 At the beginning of the IMS-AKA procedure, the user sends its permanent IMS identity (i.e., IP Multimedia Private Identity (IMPI)) to the S-CSCF via the PDG (see Figure 4).
 Based on the user's identity, the S-CSCF obtains n 3G authentication vectors from the HSS/AuC.
 Note that a 3G authentication vector includes a random challenge (RAND), the authentication token (AUTN), the expected response (XRES), the encryption key (CK) and the integrity key (IK).
 In the sequel, the S-CSCF selects one out of the n obtained authentication vectors to proceed with the IMS authentication procedure and stores the remaining n-1 for future use.
-Then, the S-CSCF sends the RAND and AUTN payloads to the user and the CK and IK keys to the P-CSCF.
-After receiving this information the user executes the UMTS-AKA algorithms, verifies the AUTN payload, generates the IK and CK keys, computes his response to the challenge (noted as an SRES payload), and sends it to the S-CSCF.
+Then, the S-CSCF sends the RAND and AUTN payloads to the user together with the CK and IK keys to the P-CSCF.
+The latter stores the CK and IK keys and forwards the RAND and AUTN payloads to the user.
+After receiving this information the user executes the UMTS-AKA algorithms, verifies the AUTN payload and generates the CK and IK keys.
+At this point, the user and the P-CSCF share the CK and IK keys and an IPsec tunnel is established between them, which protect the subsequent SIP messages exchanged (see Figure 4).
+Next, the user computes his response to the challenge (noted as an SRES payload), and sends it to the S-CSCF.
 Upon receiving this message, the S-CSCF verifies the user's response to the challenge (SRES).
-If this check is successful, the S-CSCF sends a success verification message to the user.
-Finalizing IMS-AKA, the user and the IMS network have been authenticated to each other, and the user and the P-CSCF share the CK and IK keys that provide confidentiality and integrity services respectively.
+If this check is successful, the S-CSCF sends a success verification message to the user to complete the third authentication step.